jjvanzon/JJs-Reference-Architecture/Service Architecture.md

 Multi-Dispatch
 --------------

 The content of a canonical model might determine what service to send it to.
 For instance, one canonical Order has to be sent to one supplier using their own specific integration protocol, another order might simply be e-mailed to the supplier.
 This service architecture enables you to retrieve a message from one system, for instance an order, and then send that message to an arbitrary other system.
-That is part of the power of the canonical model, where multiple systems’ messages being converted to canonical model, enables all those systems to communicate with each other.
+That is part of the power of the canonical model, where multiple systems' messages being converted to canonical model, enables all those systems to communicate with each other.

 Namespaces